neffo/bing-wallpaper-gnome-extension/README.md

 Microsoft in any way.
 Images are protected by copyright.
 And are licensed only for use as wallpapers.

-This extension is based extensively on the NASA APOD extension by Elinvention (see https://github.com/Elinvention) and inspired by Bing Desktop Wallpaper Changer by Utkarsh Gupta (see https://github.com/UtkarshGpta).
+This extension is based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention) and inspired by Bing Desktop WallpaperChanger by [Utkarsh Gupta](https://github.com/UtkarshGpta).

-This is my first attempt at a Gnome extension, so it may have some issues.
+This is my first attempt at a GNOME extension, so it may have some issues.

+## Requirements

+Gnome 3.18+ (Ubuntu Gnome 16.04+)

 ## Install